ralphplumley/ralphplumley/README.md

 ### Hi there!
 I'm Ralph 👋

-I'm a fullstack engineer based in the San Francisco Bay area.
-I'm currently on paternity until late February.
+I'm a fullstack engineer, currently on paternity until late February.

 - 🛠 I enjoy working with: Go, AWS, TypeScript, Python, Linux, vim
 - 🌱 I’m currently preparing to be a dad (expecting 👶 late December '20)